GGgRain/Unreal-Joint/README.md

 Joint allows you to bring any gameplay mechanics or data you need on the script graph in the form of a module called **Fragment**.

 Playing sounds, triggering animations, spawning actors, granting items or quests...
-Whatever it is, if Unreal Engine Can do it, you can make it a fragment and attach it to your dialogue.
+Whatever it is, if Unreal Engine Can do it, you can make it a fragment and attach it to your playback chain.

 https://github.com/user-attachments/assets/6d58287d-cfa9-414e-9eaa-391d9436c781

 https://github.com/user-attachments/assets/cc160e72-b8fd-4f14-aa55-3c0495c0fa4a

-Joint also provides built-in fragment and asset sets for basic and common dialogue productions in Joint Native, apache 2.0 open-source Sub Plugin for Joint, to let you starts off right away!

 > [!NOTE]
 > In Joint Native 1.12.2, you can find 39 fragments and assets for: